hackerkid/blog3/src/pages/blog/flow.md

 I probably had the habit even before programming but I think programming really accelerated the progress.

-So I am now very mindful of not bringing this habbit into day to day life.
+So I am now very mindful of not bringing this habit into day to day life.

-I want to do things more in the flow and not over analysing thing.
+I want to do things more in the flow and not over analyzing thing.

 I was running while listening to this podcast.

-I started running onlu recently.
+I started running only recently.
 And till that day the highest I ever ran was 5K.

 While running I decided to stop thinking about how much I can run and decided to just go with the flow.

 I ended up running 10k.

-It was a surreal momemnt.
+It was a surreal moment.

 Just going with the flow take you to places that you though was never possible.